sagarreddypatil/portfolio-website/posts/pspiechart.md

 It features high-data rate plotting with real-time downsampling (nothing too fancy, just average every n samples, where n is the right amount to occupy a horizontal pixel).
 The system to manage all your sources and charts and stuff is also super neat.
 It's similar to inodes, where each source is like a file.
 Things like charts and dashboards are treated as directories.
 And to wrap it all up, there's a very readable factory pattern to decide how to render the currently selected item, both in the tree and the main view.
 If you want a data source to, say, be in a chart, you'd just create a "hard-link" by dragging the source into the chart.
 Very intuitive!

+It's written in React, and packaged with Vite.
+The line count comes in under 2000 SLOC, and the final bundle clocks in just under 250 kB, gzipped.
+PSPieChart is a lean, mean, charting machine.
+Responsiveness and precision is prioritized over everything else.

 ![Pyro testing with PSPieChart](/assets/pyrotest.jpg)

 Here's PSPieChart in action!
 We conducted a successful of the pyrotechnic channels, using PSPC as our dashboard.